tranek/GASDocumentation/README.md

 >
 > The more general refactor type of changes I would consider making:
 > * I would like to look at fundamentally moving away from having GEs reference spreadsheet values directly, instead they would be able to emit parameters and those parameters could be filled by some higher level object that is bound to spreadsheet values.
 The problem with the current model is that GEs become unsharable due to their tight coupling with the curve table rows.
 I think a generalized system for parameterization could be written and be the underpinning of a V2 system.
 > * Reduce number of “policies” on UGameplayAbility.
 I would remove ReplicationPolicy InstancingPolicy.
 Replication is, imo, almost never actually needed and causes confusion.
-InstancingPolicy should be replaced instead by making
+InstancingPolicy should be replaced instead by making FGameplayAbilitySpec a UObject that can be subclassed.
+This should have been the “non instantiated ability object” that has events and is blueprintable.
+The UGameplayAbility should be the “instanced per execution” object.
+It could be optional if you need to actually instantiate: instead “non instanced” abilities would be implemented via the new UGameplayAbilitySpec object.
+> * The system should provide more “middle level” constructs such as “filtered GE application container” (data drive what GEs to apply to which actors with higher level gameplay logic), “Overlapping volume support” (apply the “Filtered GE application container” based on collision primitive overlap events), etc.These are building blocks that every project ends up implementing in their own way.
+Getting them right is non trivial so I think we should do a better job providing some basic implementations.
+> * In general, reducing boilerplate needed to get your project up and running.
+Possibly a separate module “Ex library” or whatever that could provide things like passive abilities or basichitscan weapons out of the box.
+This module would be optional but would get you up and running quickly.
+> * I would like to move GameplayCues to a separate module that is not coupled with the ability system.
+I think there are a lot of improvements that could be made here.

+This is only my personal opinion and not a commitment from anyone.
+I think the most realistic course of action will be as new engine tech initiatives come through, the ability system will need to be updated and that will be a time to do this sort of thing.
+These initiatives could be related to scripting, networking, or physics/character movement.
+This is all very far looking ahead though so I cannot give commitments or estimates on timelines.

 **[⬆ Back to Top](#table-of-contents)**